Monique Brown (she/her)

 Born in the East Bay and raised in the Central Valley region of California, Maureen has seen firsthand the impact of urban development on local farming communities.
-She is passionate about uplifting sustainable food systems as a way to strengthen local economies, but also to help restore our planet.
-Since joining Mandela Partners, Maureen has played an integral role building the organization's fund development program from the ground up.
-Maureen has worked closely with the Board of Directors to diversify Mandela's funding revenue streams, and deepen relationships with philanthropic institutions and individual donors to support a $2.7MM organizational budget.
+She is passionate about uplifting sustainable food systems as a way to strengthen local economies, and also to help restore our planet.
+Since joining Mandela Partners, Maureen has played an integral role in building the organization's fund development program from the ground up.
+Maureen has worked closely with the Board of Directors to diversify Mandela's funding revenue streams, and deepen relationships with philanthropic institutions and individual donors to support a $3.7MM organizational budget.
 She has led the organization through a multi-year fund development plan, created a streamlined donor management and communications platform, and built systems for effectively evaluating and reporting annual impact data.
-In her role as co-executive director, Maureen supports strategic planning and program development--including assessment of current and future initiatives, fostering innovation and areas of growth, and building new partnership opportunities on a local and national scale.

 Business Development Director